mathworks/MATLABSupportforBITalinoBiosignalDevices/README.md

 ## Installation and Setup
 - Install MATLAB.
-- Install MATLAB Support for BITalino Biosignal Devices toolbox using the Add-on explorer in MATLAB, or by downloading the _bitalinosupport.mltbx_ file attached to the latest release on GitHub, then doubleclicking on it.
+- Install MATLAB Support for BITalino Biosignal Devices toolbox using the Add-on explorer in MATLAB, or by downloading the _MATLABSupportforBITalinoBiosignalDevices_va.b.c.d.mltbx_ file attached to the latest release on GitHub, then doubleclicking on it.

 ### MathWorks Products (https://www.mathworks.com)
 Requires MATLAB release - R2023a or later.